gammapy/gammapy/docs/modeling/index.rst

 SkyModel and SkyDiffuseCube
 ---------------------------

-The `SkyModel` class combines a spectral and a spatial model.
+The `~gammapy.modeling.models.SkyModel` class combines a spectral and a spatial model.
 It can be created from existing spatial and spectral model components:

 .. code:: python